todar/friday-night-update/songs/i-am-the-bread-of-life.md

 ---
 title: I Am The Bread Of Life
 artist: Dave Cottrell
-copyright: 2016 Dave Cottrell
+copyright: (c) 2016 Dave Cottrell
 ---

-<strong>(John 6:35; 6:51)</strong>
+   (John 6:35; 6:51)

 I am the bread of life
-he who comes to Me
+He who comes to Me
   will not hunger
 I am the bread of life
-and he who believes in Me
+And he who believes in Me
   will never thirst

+I am the bread of life
+He who comes to Me
+  will not hunger
+I am the bread of life
+And he who believes in Me
+  will never thirst

+ ** *I am the living bread
+  That came down out of heaven
+  If anyone eats of this bread
+  He will live forever***

+ ** *I am the living bread
+  That came down out of heaven
+  If anyone eats of this bread
+  He will live forever***

+I am the bread of life
+He who comes to Me
+  will not hunger
+I am the bread of life
+And he who believes in Me
+  will never thirst

+I am the bread of life
+He who comes to Me
+  will not hunger
+I am the bread of life
+And he who believes in Me
+  will never thirst

+ ** *I am the living bread
+  That came down out of heaven
+  If anyone eats of this bread
+  He will live forever***

-I am the living bread
+ ** *I am the living bread
-that came down out of heaven
+  That came down out of heaven
-if anyone eats of this bread
+  If anyone eats of this bread
+  He will live forever***

-he will live forever
+ ** *He will live forever***

+I am the bread of life